 Of course, when I was in fourth year, I did not bother to apply for an SSS number.
 I applied for it when I was already in my last term.
 And that was the time when different call centers dominated the Job Expo.

-When you go to a mall, you will usually see a bunch of Credit Card people and some Real Estate people giving away brochures and application forms.
+When you go to a mall, you will usually see a bunch of Credit Card people and some Real Estate people giving away brochures and application forms offering you burnaby homes for sale.
 It was really annoying on my part since I usually wear I-cannot-afford-credit-cards get-up and I-still-cannot-buy-house-and-lots-with-my-allowance.
 But, I have nothing against the credit card guys and real estate guys.
 They have a very decent job and they are just making a living.
 It’s just that they’d remind me of HR’s of call centers on how agressive they are.
 And when I say agressive, I really mean it.

 I know that the call centers here in the Philippines actually helped the others in saving them from the brink of unemployment.
 And they say that, “A job is still a job.”
 And also, they’d say that, “It pays well.”
 Yeah, I know that it pays well only if you agree to live in a vampire lifestyle with an erratic schedule that could be changed every week (so far this is the worst that I’ve heard).